sebhoof/bibcom/README.md

 ```
 git clone https://github.com/sebhoof/bibcom
 ```
 and make sure that your local Python supports the following packages: `numpy`, `pyperclip`, and `requests`.
-The only uncommon package is `pyperclip`, which allows the output of a string to be copied into the clipboard.
 If in doubt, run
 ```
 python -m pip install numpy pyperclip requests
 ```